-A KPI is a critical metric used to evaluate factors crucial to business success.
+A KPI (key performance indicator) is a critical metric used to evaluate factors crucial to business success.
 The aim is to constructively drive improvement in a structured and measurable way.
 KPIs also gauge internal business trends and inform tactical courses of action.
-For this reason, KPIs must align with overall company objectives and strategy.
-Here’s how organisations can use KPIs to improve performance:
+For this reason, KPIs must align with the overall company objectives and strategy.
+Here’s how organisations can use KPIs to improve performance.

 Before choosing a monitoring metric, have a clear idea of business goals, and more importantly, the actions to take to achieve them.
 When selecting KPIs, avoid the temptation to monitor everything – quantity doesn’t equate to quality.
 Too many KPIs can be a distraction and monitoring a wide scope of business performance makes it difficult to spot key trends.
 Rather stick to specific and narrowed goals, like increasing sales targets for the month or improving efficiency and meeting deadlines.

 Observe high and low performing areas of the business.
 Lagging indicators imply past performance and where to improve, while leading indicators tell you what to expect in the future.
 Most companies tend to focus on weak areas, when strengths are actually the most significant business drivers.
 Organisations need to be on their toes to quickly identify leading indicators in the business to be exploited to drive the business forward.

 As businesses evolve, so should KPIs.
 Companies need to adapt to changing market conditions, technological innovations like new and better internet solutions for business connectivity and other trends that affect management decisions.
 It’s important to reassess KPIs regularly to ensure they’re still relevant.
 Be prepared to abandon KPIs and add new, valuable ones as the business changes and grows.